 Queso is a key reason why Tex-Mex holds a place in our hearts, and Homestate does it right.
 Make sure you order it “loaded,” and please sign our petition for the restaurant to make “loaded” your only option.
 It’s for the good of everyone.

-We recommend the Lonestar Migas, which adds in a good amount of juicy brisket on top of the warm and filling migas.
-The addition of some strips of chips cooked into the eggs gives these a great crunch.
+We recommend the Lonestar Migas, which adds in a good amount of brisket on top of the warm and filling migas: eggs scrambled with corn strips, onion, and cheese.